Contents

 One way to begin trouble troubleshooting without understanding the PCB’s schematics is to use standard multimeter probes.
 However, this might be tedious, as you’ll need to test every solder joint with the multimeter probe.

 However, a more natural way to trace out the PCB is by using a piece of aluminum.
-This technique allows you to search for PBC connections over a wider area per time, minimizing time and efforts.
+This technique allows you to search for PBC connections over a wider area per time, minimizing time and effort.
 To do this, you need a multimeter, wires with crocodile clips, a piece of aluminum foil, and a wire cutter.

 Start by stripping 2cm of the wire at one end and 4-5 cm at the other end.
 Wrap the piece of aluminum foil around the wire.
-Then connect the foil’s cable to the multimeter’s wire.
+Then, connect the foil’s cable to the multimeter’s wire.
 Wrap the foil around one of your fingers, and then touch the second multimeter wire with that finger.

 It would help if you were getting a 0 ohms resistance measurement.
 However, if the reading is above 15-20 ohms, you need to carry out the foiling operation again.

 After successful completion, use the multimeter’s probe to touch the board at one location at a time.
 Therefore, place your finger on the foil and touch the welded part of the assembly.
-This way you can quickly cover more areas.
+This way, you can quickly cover more areas.
 When the multimeter beeps, that means you’ve found a track connecting the components.

 Now that you know a whole lot about PCB mapping, you should be primed to learn the troubleshooting steps.